-31.2.7 Monitoring of Reliability Project Status
+31.2.127 Monitoring of Reliability Project Status

-- 31.2.7.1 The ISO will monitor and report on the status of market-based solutions to ensure their continued viability to meet Reliability Needs on a timely basis in the CRP.
-The ISO shall assess the continued viability of such projects using the following criteria: - 31.2.7.1.1 Between three and five years before the Trigger Date for the project, the ISO will use a screening analysis to verify the feasibility of the project.
+- 31.2.127.1 The ISO will monitor and report on the status of market-based solutions to ensure their continued viability to meet Reliability Needs by the need date on a timely basis in the CRP.
+The ISO shall assess the continued viability of such projects using the following criteria: - 31.2.127.1.1 Between three and five years before the Trigger Date for a the regulated solution project, the ISO will use a screening analysis to verify the feasibility of the proposed market-based solution (this analysis will not require final permit approvals or final contract documents) project. - 31.2.127.1.2 Between one and two years before the Trigger Date for a the regulated solution project, the ISO will perform a more extensive review of the proposed market-based solution, including such elements as: status of the required interconnection studies, contract negotiations, permit applications, financing, and Site Control. - 31.2.127.1.3 Less than one year before the Trigger Date of a regulated solution, the ISO will perform a detailed review of the market-based solution project's status and schedule, including the status of: (1) final permits; (2) required interconnection studies; (3) the status of an effective interconnection agreement; (4) financing; (5) equipment; and (6) the implementation of construction schedules. - 31.2.12.1.4 If the ISO, following its analysis, determines that a proposed market-based solution is no longer viable to meet the Reliability Need, the proposed market-based solution will be removed from the list of potential market-based solutions. - 31.2.127.2 The ISO will monitor and report on the status of regulated solutions to ensure their continued viability to meet Reliability Needs by the need dateon a

-- 31.2.7.1.2 Between one and two years before the Trigger Date for the project, the ISO will review the status of the required interconnection studies, contract negotiations, permit applications, financing, and Site Control. - 31.2.7.1.3 Less than one year before the Trigger Date, the ISO will perform a detailed review of the project's status, including the status of: (1) final permits; (2) required interconnection studies; (3) an effective interconnection agreement; (4) financing; (5) equipment; and (6) the implementation of construction schedules. - 31.2.7.2 The ISO will monitor and report on the status of regulated solutions to ensure their continued viability to meet Reliability Needs on a timely basis in the CRP.
-The ISO shall assess the continued viability of such projects using the following criteria: - 31.2.7.2.1 Between three and five years before the Trigger Date for the project, the ISO will use a screening analysis to verify the feasibility of the project. - 31.2.7.2.2 Between one and two years before the Trigger Date for the project, the ISO will review the status of the required interconnection studies, contract negotiations, permit applications, financing, and Site Control. - 31.2.7.2.3 Less than one year before the Trigger Date, the ISO will perform a detailed review of the project's status, including the status of: (1) final permits; (2) required interconnection studies; (3) an effective interconnection agreement; (4) financing; (5) equipment; and (6) the implementation of construction schedules.
+- timely basis in the CRP.
+The ISO shall assess the continued viability of such projects using the following criteria: - 31.2.127.2.1 Between three and five years before the Trigger Date for the regulated solution project, the ISO will use a screening analysis to verify the feasibility of the regulated solution project. - 31.2.127.2.2 Between one and two years before the Trigger Date for the regulated solutionproject, the ISO will perform a more extensive review of the proposed regulated solution, including such elements as: the status of the required interconnection studies, contract negotiations, permit applications, financing, and Site Control. - 31.2.127.2.3 Less than one year before the Trigger Date for the regulated solution, the ISO will perform a detailed review of the regulated solution's project's status, including the status of: (1) final permits; (2) required interconnection studies; (3) the status of an effective interconnection agreement; (4) financing; (5) equipment; and (6) the implementation of construction schedules. - 31.2.12.2.4 Prior to making a determination about the viability of a regulated solution, the ISO will communicate its intended determination to the project sponsor along with the basis for its intended determination, and will provide the sponsor a reasonable period (not more than two weeks) to respond to the ISO's intended determination, including an opportunity to provide additional information to the ISO to support the continued viability of the proposed regulated solution.
+If the ISO, following its analysis, determines that a proposed regulated solution is no longer viable to meet the Reliability Need, the proposed regulated solution will be removed from the list of potential regulated solutions.